lanrat/certgraph/README.md

 ## Compiling

-To compile certgraph you must have a working go 1.13 or newer compiler on your system, as certgraph makes use of go's modules for dependencies.
+To compile certgraph you must have a working go 1.16 or newer compiler on your system.
 To compile for the running system compilation is as easy as running make

 ```console